 Purcell Public Library

-Dive into the world of science and technology with the Purcell Public Library and its Teen Maker Space series, with programs at 4 p.m. each Friday in March, on March 3, 10, 17, 24 and 31.
+The Purcell Public Library is bringing teens into a new world of technology at its Teen Maker Space series, with programs at 4 p.m. each Friday in April, on April 7, 14, 21 and 28.

 STEAM stands for Science, Technology, Engineering, Art and Mathematics, and the topics are being shown off in a variety of STEAM Power Maker Kits available through the hometown libraries of the Pioneer Library System, including in Purcell.

-Ages 12 to 17 are invited to participate, and registration is not required.
+Ages 12 to 17 are invited to participate in the programs, and registration is not required in advance.

 All supplies will be provided.